Introduction to Ansible

 CMDB

-CMDB is a type of repository that acts as a data warehouse for the IT installations.
+CMDB is a type of repository that acts as a data warehouse for IT installations.

 Cloud

 A network of remote servers on which we can store, manage, and process our data.
 These servers are hosted on the Internet.
-For storing the data remotely rather than on local servers, we would just launch our resources and instances on the cloud and connect them to our servers, and we would have the wisdom of operating our task remotely.
+For storing the data remotely rather than on local servers, we would just launch our resources and instances on the cloud and connect them to our servers, and we would have the wisdom to operate our task remotely.

-Now that we understand the workflow of Ansible, along with its architecture, let’s sneak a peek over some of its benefits.
+Now that we understand the workflow of Ansible, along with its architecture, let’s sneak a peek at some of its benefits.

-• Powerful and flexible: Having powerful features gives us the capability to model even complex IT workflows in lesser time, along with managing infrastructure, networks, operating systems, and services that are already in use.
+- Powerful and flexible: Having powerful features gives us the capability to model even complex IT workflows in less time, along with managing infrastructure, networks, operating systems, and services that are already in use.

 In the next section of this Ansible online tutorial, we also need to check the operations that can be performed by Ansible.